forieux/qmm/docs/qmm.rst

    array also.
 Again, everything is vectorized and the `Objective` and `QuadObjective` rebuild the list of array internally.

-   If given, the ``normal`` argument for :class:`QuadObjective` must accept an array and returns an array.
+   If given, the ``hessp`` callable argument for :class:`QuadObjective` must accept an array and returns an array.

 Specific objective classes